Lepovirta/yahe/README.md

 If you want to update the extension, pull the latest changes from the repository to your cloned directory (`git pull`), and either restart your browser or hit the extension's reload button in extensions page.

-### From crx

-Install the extension from the [repository's crx file][crxfile].
-Note that this file is updated only when the extension version is updated.

 ## License